The Last Resort Recovery Center Philosophy

 ABOUT THE LAST RESORT RECOVERY CENTER

-Located on a ranch in the countryside 50 miles southeast of Austin, The Last Resort Recovery Center provides residential treatment and aftercare services for men struggling with substance abuse and dual diagnosis.
+Located on a ranch in the countryside 50 miles southeast of Austin, The Last Resort Recovery Center is one of only 126 (25.8 percent) treatment centers in Texas that provides residential treatment, as well as aftercare services.
+Programming is exclusively for men - a feature of 198 (40.6 percent) Texas treatment centers - struggling with substance abuse and co-occurring mental health disorders.
 Medical detox is not available on-site.

 The program is designed primarily for men who struggle with chronic relapse, and the center has a particular relationship with the University of Texas, often providing services to its male students.